-It is quite easy to understand some of the details about this detection from its name.
-HTML:URL states the fact that the detection is related to the Internet connection, and [susp] part means that this connection is suspicious.
-Avast, AVG, or Avira, which use this detection name, are not sure if the website has some malicious content.
-However, it decided to block access to the site.
-You can spectate this error even if the connection is established, nothing goes wrong, and you have opened some legit website, like Yahoo mail or so.
+The details of this detection can be understood to some extent from its name.
+HTML:URL-inf indicates that the detection is associated with the internet connection, and the [susp] part suggests that the connection is considered suspicious.
+Antivirus programs such as Avast, AVG, or Avira, which utilize this detection name, are not entirely certain if the website contains malicious content.
+Nevertheless, they opt to block access to the site as a precautionary measure.
+It is possible to encounter this error even when the connection is established, everything appears normal, and you are visiting legitimate websites like Yahoo Mail or others.

 |Appears||While browsing the Web as well as randomly|